hvillase/sampletexto/README.md

-r.stsel // to create one dictionarie for mono sounds and one for stereo sounds r.stm(0).play // to play the first mono sound r.sts(0).play // to play the first stereo sound r.info // says how many sounds are in total
+r.stsel // to create one dictionarie for mono sounds and one for stereo sounds r.stm(0).play // to play the first mono sound r.sts(0).play // to play the first stereo sound r.monosynth(); // to create one SynthDef for each mono audio file r.stereosynth(); // to create one SynthDef for each stereo audio file r.info // says how many sounds are in total
 ```
 ## Change folder path